adrian-griffin/cargoport/README.md

 Built from the ground up for seamless use with `cron` on Debian servers & machines.

-Allows easy transfer of backups to remote, off-prem machines, utilizing a built in SSH keytool to allow simple & hands-off backups on schedules.
+Allows easy transfer of backups to remote, off-prem machines, utilizing a built in SSH keytool for simple & hands-off backups on schedules.

 ## Table of Contents
 - [Install](#install)